quarantin/beautiful-java/README.md

 The main script is written in Bash, so you need a working Bash interpreter.

 ## jq
-You need the jq command.
+You also need the jq command.
 In case you don't have it already, it can be downloaded from here: https://stedolan.github.io/jq/download/

 # Install
 ## Linux